jlrickert/zet/docs/1111/README.md

 ## Notes / considerations

 - The hostname is arbitrary.
-Clients my use this for filtering
+Clients my use this for filtering and such
+- Can't send emails from outside domains unless the email is validated in the SES admin